-90 Section 40F. (a) There shall be established a state surplus land coordinating committee, hereinafter the 91 committee.
-The committee shall consist of 11 members, 1 of whom shall be the secretary of the executive 92 office of administration and finance or his designee; 1 whom shall be the secretary of the executive office 93 of transportation and construction or his designee; 1 of whom shall be the secretary of the executive office 94 of economic development or his designee, provided his designee is the director of the Massachusetts office of business development; 1 of whom shall be the secretary of the executive office of environmental 95 96 affairs or his designee; 1 of whom shall be the director of the department of housing and community 97 development or his designee: 1 of whom shall be the commissioner of the division of capital asset 98 management and maintenance or his designee; 1 of whom shall be the director of the Massachusetts 99 municipal association or his designee; 1 of whom shall be chair of the commonwealth development 100 coordinating council or his designee; and 1 of whom shall be the chief executive officer of the 101 Massachusetts development finance authority or his designee; 1 of whom shall be the chair of the board 102 of directors of the Massachusetts association of regional planning agencies or his designee; and 1 of 103 whom shall be the president of the Massachusetts association of community development corporations or 104 his designee.
+Section 40F. (a) There shall be established a state surplus land coordinating committee.
+The committee shall consist of 11 members, 1 of whom shall be the secretary of the executive office of administration and finance or his designee; 1 whom shall be the secretary of the executive office of transportation and construction or his designee; 1 of whom shall be the secretary of the executive office of business development or his designee, provided his designee is the director of the Massachusetts office of business development; 1 of whom shall be the secretary of the executive office of environmental affairs or his designee; 1 of whom shall be the director of the department of housing and community development or his designee; 1 of whom shall be the commissioner of the division of capital asset management and maintenance or his designee; 1 of whom shall be the director of the Massachusetts municipal association or his designee; 1 of whom shall be chair of the commonwealth development coordinating council or his designee; and 1 of whom shall be the chief executive officer of the Massachusetts development finance authority or his designee; 1 of whom shall be the chair of the board of directors of the Massachusetts association of regional planning agencies or his designee; and 1 of whom shall be the president of the Massachusetts association of community development corporations or his designee.

-- 105 The committee shall meet from time to time and shall advise and direct the commissioner on all real - 106 property being considered for surplus designation and on the appropriate disposition of such real property, - 107 including but not limited to, whether the real property should be declared surplus, the potential reuses for - 108 the real property, including, but not limited to, its suitability for housing development, economic - 109 development or preservation as open space, and what restrictions, if any, should be placed on its use and - 110 development.
+The committee shall meet from time to time and shall advise and direct the commissioner on all real property being considered for surplus designation and on the appropriate disposition of such real property, including but not limited to, whether the real property should be declared surplus, the potential reuses for the real property, including, but not limited to, its suitability for housing development, economic development or preservation as open space, and what restrictions, if any, should be considered on its use and development.